abhisheks008/DL-Simplified/CONTRIBUTING.md

 - If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.
 - For front end designers, back end developers and UI/UX designers follow the project structure mentioned in [README]
 - Do not update the [README.md](https://github.com/World-of-ML/DL-Simplified/blob/main/.github/readme_template.md) and [Contributing_Guidelines.md](https://github.com/World-of-ML/DL-Simplified/blob/main/CONTRIBUTING.md).
-- Avoid importing external libraries for basic algorithms.
-Only use those libraries for complicated algorithms. **Usage of NumPY is highly recommended.**
+- Avoid importing external libraries for basic algorithms (based on Time Complexity).
+Only use those libraries for complicated algorithms. **Usage of NumPy is highly recommended.**

 ## 📖Resources